 Draw an imaginary straight line between your Detect and Guard.
-Any time the the line between your Detect and Guard is blocked by something it might be causing interference.
+Any time the line between your Detect and Guard is blocked by something, it might cause interference.

 Thick walls, furniture, appliances, and other electronics can reduce the range your Detect can connect to your Guard.